 “The art world loves young men and old women.“ Louise Bourgeois”

 Often life gets in the way and full time art practice is put on hold.
 This delay can be a good thing.
-Women give their art time to develop.

 Along the way there is time to develop the practice and we learn patience.